stat545ubc-2023/mda-andrasszeitz/mini-project-2.md

 **Reproducibility:**

-I deleted the cancer_sample_Task4.csv file, and could remake it by knitting mini-project-2.Rmd file.
+I deleted the ‘cancer_sample_herehere.csv’ file, and could remake it by knitting mini-project-2.Rmd file.
 The Rmd file is reproducible.

 <!----------------------------------------------------------------------------->